Hotmoka/io-hotmoka-websockets/README.md

 The `io-hotmoka-websockets-*` modules are a minimal library for websockets, split into `server`, `client` and `beans`
 (objects marshalled and unmarshalled between clients and servers).
-The `io-hotmoka-chat-*` modules are a minimal exemple using the library to implement a chat: messages are exchanged between a client and a server.
+The `io-hotmoka-chat-*` modules are a minimal example that uses the library to implement a chat: messages are exchanged between a client and a server.

 ## How to run it